Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Abstract

 \section{Abstract}

 In this paper, we study the existence and stability of travelling wave solutions of a kinetic reaction-transport equation.
 The model describes particles moving according to a velocity-jump process, and proliferating thanks to a reaction term of monostable type.
 The boundedness of the velocity set appears to be a necessary and sufficient condition for the existence of positive travelling waves.
 The minimal speed of propagation of waves is obtained from an explicit dispersion relation.
-We construct the waves using a technique of sub- and super- solutions and prove their stability in a weighted $L^2$ space.
-In case of an unbounded velocity set, we prove a superlinear spreading and give partial results concerning the rate of spreading associated to particular initial data.
-It appears that the rate of spreading depends strongly on the decay at infinity of the stationary Maxwellian.
+We construct the waves using a technique of sub- and supersolutions and prove their \eb{weak} stability in a weighted $L^2$ space.
+In case of an unbounded velocity set, we prove a superlinear spreading.
+It appears that the rate of spreading depends on the decay at infinity of the \eb{velocity distribution}. \eb{In the case of a Gaussian distribution, we prove that the front spreads as $t^{3/2}$.}

 { \bf Key-words:} Kinetic equations, travelling waves, dispersion relation, superlinear spreading.